 Access to the library is completely free of charge and no registration of any form is needed to download our papers, the vast majority of which are available for use in study and/or the workplace under the Creative Commons 3.0 Licence.
 There are small fees associated with downloading various templates [free 'demo' versions and paid full versions of our templates are available in our shop].

 Subjects covered in this section focus on the way organisations interface with and benefit from project, program and portfolio management, including both a general management and a governance perspective:

 Subjects covered in this section focus on two areas, personal skills and competencies needed by project and program managers, and specialised functions and approaches that go beyond the core project management processes covered in section 2 PMBoK Knowledge Areas:People and Soft Skills Sub-section

-Subjects covered in this section include a focus on specific industries, the history of project management, general references and links to PPP definitions and vocabulary and other useful links:
+Subjects covered in this section include a focus on specific industries, general references and links to PPP definitions and vocabulary and other useful links: